Optimal Scalogram for Computational Complexity Reduction in Acoustic Recognition Using Deep Learning: Introduction

 \section{Introduction}

 Feature extraction from time-series signals is a critical step in many deep learning applications, particularly when combined with architectures such as Convolutional Neural Networks (CNNs) \cite{jin2025wave, 10.1007/978-3-031-84457-7_41,trappolini2025quantized, cao2025prediction, huynh2022skin}.
 Among the various techniques available, the Continuous Wavelet Transform (CWT) has emerged as a widely adopted method, especially in processing acoustic signals, due to its multiresolution analysis capability \cite{guo2022review} that enhances model performance \cite{10797444, 10.1007/978-3-031-84457-7_41}.
-Significant research efforts have been dedicated to leveraging WT for improved feature representation \cite{ZHAO2024464582, shabber2025scalogram, negi2025scalogram, yousefpour2025bridge, el2025enhancing, lee2025prediction}.
+Significant research efforts have been dedicated to leveraging CWT for improved feature representation \cite{ZHAO2024464582, shabber2025scalogram, negi2025scalogram, yousefpour2025bridge, el2025enhancing, lee2025prediction}.

 For instance, Copiaco \cite{copiaco2019scalogram} utilized scalograms derived from the CWT as spectro-temporal features for domestic audio classification.
 These scalograms were input into a hybrid model comprising CNNs and a Support Vector Machine (SVM), resulting in notable performance improvements compared to top-performing baseline models.
 Similarly, Gupta \cite{gupta2022morlet} employed CNNs with CWT-based scalograms for voice liveness detection.
 Their method effectively differentiated between genuine and spoofed speech using a handcrafted Morlet wavelet—substantially outperforming the Short-Time Fourier Transform (STFT) spectrogram.
 In another study, Chatterjee \ \cite{chatterjee2023deep} addressed musical instrument identification by transforming audio samples into CWT-based scalograms and utilizing a combination of Convolutional Siamese Networks and Residual Siamese Networks.
 Their approach attained an impressive classification accuracy using only five training samples per class from public datasets.
-Phan \cite{10.1007/978-3-031-84457-7_41} conducted a comparative analysis of CWT and STFT as inputs to CNN models for non-stationary machine noise classification.
-While results favored the CWT in terms of recognition performance, the study also underscored its high computational cost.
+Phan \cite{10.1007/978-3-031-84457-7_41} conducted a comparative analysis of the CWT and STFT as inputs to CNN models for non-stationary machine noise classification.
+While the results indicated superior recognition performance with the CWT, the study also highlighted its substantial computational cost.
+In subsequent work, Phan \cite{10797444} proposed a down-sampling approach that applies a hop size to the signals prior to the wavelet transform; however, this method introduces aliasing and attenuates high-frequency features.

 These recent contributions highlight the effectiveness of CWT as a time-frequency feature extractor \cite{rahula2025arrhythmia, chanu2025pcg, borzelli2025pooled, dades2025quadratic, choudhury2025explainable, vigneshwaran2025stacking,ramteke2025acute, roozbehi2025enhanced, pal2025detection, altay2025cascade, mostafavi2025correction}.
 Nonetheless, a major limitation lies in its computational burden: CWT must be computed continuously over each sample in a discrete signal, resulting in substantial data volume and potential redundancy due to similarities among adjacent samples.
 Consequently, alternative methods such as the STFT \cite{kong2024multi, telmem2025impact, ma2025must,liu2025esernet,banerjee2025deep,dua2025melcochleagram, jin2025wave, mekahlia2025comparative, chen2025wavespect} are often preferred for their computational efficiency.